Breaktime (organization): Programs

+Program

+Breaktime's yearlong program consists of workplace training, followed by a three-month job placement at a nonprofit or small business, in addition to credit counseling.
+Breaktime provides support for many young adults experiencing homelessness who identify as LGBTQ+ and/or were raised in the foster care system.
+Breaktime provides support for its program graduates for many years after graduation as well.

+Breaktime is partnered with a dozen small businesses.
+Program participants earn valuable work experience.
+Breaktime co-funds employee wages, so small businesses access trained workers at reduced costs..

-Participants (associates) in Breaktime's program attend a 3 week training program to explore their skills and potential career paths.
+Participants (associates) in Breaktime's program attend a 3-week training program to explore their skills and potential career paths.
 After completing training, associates work at a three-month job placement site with a small business or nonprofit.
 Upon graduation, associates continue to receive nine months of regular check-ins and financial counseling and support from Breaktime.

 According to Breaktime, 83% of program alumni are working and are in school compared to 12% prior to Breaktime.
-Breaktime alumni experience a 33% increase in wages and 77% of our alumni are now in stable housing.
+Breaktime alumni experience a 33% increase in wages and 77% of alumni are now in stable housing.

 Fundraising and partnerships

-Breaktime is a part of the City of Boston's long term plan, "Rising to the Challenge," to end young adult homelessness in Boston and is one of the 54 recipients of the City of Boston's 2022 Youth Development Fund which provides $1.25 million in funding for youth and young adult violence prevention.
+Breaktime is a part of the City of Boston's long term plan, "Rising to the Challenge," to end young adult homelessness in Boston and is one of the 54 recipients of the City of Boston's 2022 Youth Development Fund, which provides $1.25 million in funding for youth and young adult violence prevention.